History of foreign relations of the People's Republic of China: Historical legacy and worldview

 China's long and rich history as the world's oldest continuous civilization has affected Chinese foreign relations in various ways.
 For centuries the Chinese empires enjoyed basically unchallenged greatness and self-sufficiency.
-China saw itself as the cultural center of the universe, a view reflected in the concept of the Middle Kingdom (Zhongguo, the Chinese word for China).
+China saw itself as the cultural center of the universe, a view reflected in the concept of the "central state" (Zhongguo, the Chinese word for China).
 For the most part, it viewed non-Chinese peoples as uncivilized barbarians.
 Although China was occasionally overrun and ruled by these "barbarians", as during the Yuan (1279–1368 A.D.) and Qing (1644–1911 A.D.) dynasties, the non-Chinese usually retained enough Chinese institutions to maintain a continuity of tradition.
 Because the Chinese emperor was considered the ruler of all mankind by virtue of his innate superiority, relations with other states or entities were tributary, rather than state-to-state relations between equals.
 Traditionally, there was no equivalent of a foreign ministry; foreign relations included such activities as tributary missions to the emperor made by countries seeking trade with China and Chinese military expeditions against neighboring barbarians to keep them outside China's borders.
 The first Europeans who sought trade with China, beginning in the sixteenth century, were received as tributary missions and had to conform to the formalities and rituals of the tribute system at the Chinese court.
 China's view of itself as the undisputed center of civilization—a phenomenon called sinocentrism—remained basically unchanged until the nineteenth century, when the Qing dynasty began to deteriorate under Western pressure.